Which city is cheaper, Edinburgh or Beijing?

 The people in Beijing know how to have a good time.
 Live performances are popular in the city, and range from concerts to magic shows and acrobatics.
 There is also an active bar scene around town.
 Some of the most popular nightlife areas include Sanlitun and Houhai.

 The nightlife in Edinburgh has something for everybody.
 With so many students, the nightlife stays very active.
-There are a wide range of bars, clubs and pubs to choose from.
+There are a wide range of bars and clubs to choose from as well as some of the country's oldest pubs.
+Tourists tend to frequent the Old Town area, but you'll find more locals if you head to the student and university areas.

 Shopping is a popular activity in both Edinburgh and Beijing.